Shortly before the American Woolen Company closed, most of its non-manufacturing real estate holdings were sold at auction.

 *

-Great Auction of 1932 Flyer – Page 4 with Fred Libby’s Original Buyer Notes
+Great Auction of 1932 Flyer – With Fred Libby’s Original Buyer Notes

 *